 About the project

-“Decoding Antisemitism” is an interdisciplinary and transnational research project that examines antisemitism online, focusing on the political mainstream of selected European societies – the UK, France and Germany.
-Antisemitic discourse on the internet provides insights into the present and future of an ideology of hate which, due to its adaptability, permeates all social milieus and is currently experiencing a new high – not least due to the specific character of web communication.
+“Decoding Antisemitism” is an interdisciplinary and transnational research project that examines online antisemitism, focusing on the political mainstream of selected European societies — specifically the UK, France, and Germany — as well as the US.
+Antisemitic discourse on social media offers valuable insights into the present and future of this ideology of hate, which, due to its adaptability, infiltrates all social strata and is currently reaching new heights.
+This surge is driven in part by the unique nature and communication conditions of digital communication.

-To facilitate the analysis of antisemitic discourse at the level of both content and structure, a code system and a guidebook has been in development from the start of the project, enabling coders to record, order and define the wide variety of antisemitic conceptsand their means of linguistic and visual expression.
-The guide makes it possible to identify antisemitic content according to a fixed scheme and to establish comparability across national borders.
+To facilitate the analysis of antisemitic discourse at the level of both content and structure, a code system and a guidebook has been in development since the project’s inception.
+These tools enable coders to document, organize, and define the wide variety of antisemitic concepts and their linguistic and visual expressions.
+The guidebook ensures antisemitic content is identified consistently and allows for cross-national comparability.

-In the second step, the analysed data is used to train models that imitate the decisions of our experts using a supervised machine learning approach.
-In this way, they learn how antisemitic concepts are currently formulated linguistically in the chosen web milieus.
-The automated classifications are constantly checked by our teams to improve the performance of the classifiers through a continuous correction process.
+In the second step, the analyzed data is used to train models that imitate the decisions of our experts using a supervised machine learning approach.
+These models learn to recognize how antisemitic concepts are linguistically articulated in specific online contexts.
+The automated classifications are continuously reviewed and refined by our teams to improve the accuracy of the classifiers.

-Step 3 consists of complementary quantitative analyses that capture antisemitism based on frequencies and combinations of previously catalogued words and word compounds in disparate datasets.
+Step 3 involves complementary quantitative analyses, capturing antisemitism by measuring the frequencies and combinations of cataloged words and phrases across various datasets.

-Combining the results of these three steps gives us the tools to describe and understand the manifestations of antisemitism and their communicative dynamics in contemporary online debates with much greater precision than would be possible with only one of these steps.
+Integrating the results from these three steps allows us to describe and understand the manifestations of antisemitism and their communicative dynamics in online debates with far greater precision than would be possible using any single method alone.

 Contact